-Details of training that can be accessed through ELP can be found in the ELP Support section.
+Details of training that can be found in the ELP Support section.
 Alternately, schools and settings may wish to commission their own staff training.
-There are many providers who offer training around racial literacy, unconscious bias etc.

-The following providers have delivered training for Ealing schools:
+There are many providers who offer training around racial literacy, unconscious bias etc. The following providers have delivered training for Ealing schools:

-- Orlene Badu, Leadership Consultant, www.orlenbaduconsulting.co.uk - Young People Aim Higher www.youngblackleaders.org - Oshun Education www.oshuneducation.co.uk - Educating for Equality www.educatingforequality.co.uk
+- Orlene Badu, Leadership Consultant

+- Young People Aim Higher

+- Oshun Education

+- Educating for Equality